30+ Best Cloud Cost Management Tools In 2025

 Flexera’s mission is to improve visibility, allocation and efficiency of cloud spend at scale.
 It provides actionable recommendations, budget controls, and cost policies to help your organization avoid surprises and reduce unnecessary cloud spend.

-The disadvantages of Flexera include its relatively simple dashboards, monitoring, and reporting capabilities.
+Relatively simple dashboards, monitoring, and reporting capabilities.
 Some find that these features require further development and documentation to reach their full potential.

 12. CloudCheckr